 Pretty respectable and definitely minute of badguy.

 I had 3 other friends shoot it and they all had it go towards 7 o’clock…so it wasn’t me flinching.
 If you need to brush up on some handgun…check out our Ultimate Guide to Shooting Accurately.

 I’d estimate recoil was 30-40% more than a full size 1911 shooting the same rounds.
 You’re going to feel it.

 And for two of us (hi Ryan)…we experienced some “biting” from the GI hammer and beavertail due to our very high grips.
 It’s just what happens from the design.

-And afterwards…I realized the hammer was indeed hitting the top of the beavertail.
+And afterward…I realized the hammer was indeed hitting the top of the beavertail.
 It made a decent dent in the metal itself.

 Reliability was great after a 50 round break-in.

-For the first few mags I had some double-feeds.
-But once I loaded up the mags (mixture of factory and Mec Gar 8 and 10 rounders), and left them overnight…the 2nd range trip was flawless.
+For the first few mags, I had some double-feeds.
+But once I loaded up the mags (a mixture of factory and Mec Gar 8 and 10 rounders), and left them overnight…the 2nd range trip was flawless.

 The box is pretty bare bones…and I might have gotten an extra mag for testing.